 Animals live, work and play in "neighborhoods" just like we do.
 Students learn about the different natural habitats, or "neighborhoods" at Camp and the families of animals that live there, including the federally endangered Mitchell's satyr butterfly.
-Students travel through our Prairie, Fen and Oak Savanna.
+Students travel through the rare habitats of prairie, fen and oak savanna.